uposeidon/logistic_inventory/frontend_app/README.md

 2. npm run serve
 3. go to http://localhost:8080/ in your browser
 ```
-### Compiles and minifies for production
+### production build
 ```
-npm run build
+1. npm run build
+2. go to dist folder
+3. copy all the files and upload it to the server
 ```

 ### Lints and fixes files